Dajia River

 Taiwan's Central Cross-Island Highway runs along the Dajia River from Heping to Dongshih.
 The Taichung Beltway begins in Fongyuan and follows the Dajia through into Cingshuei.

+The mountain streams of the upper Dajia River are the only habitats of the critically endangered landlocked Formosan salmon.

+Hydroelectricity

+The Deji Reservoir (Déjī Shuǐkù (德基水庫, virtuous foundation reservoir)), formed by Techi Dam, is a 592-hectare reservoir in Dajia District.
+The reservoir provides municipal drinking water, generates hydroelectric power, is used for recreation and prevents flooding.
+Techi and a cascade of five other dams on the Dajia (in sequence from hill top, the Qingshan Dam, Kukuan Dam, Tienlun Dam, Ma'an Dam and Shigang Dam) produce up to 1,100 megawatts of hydroelectric power and generate more than 2.4 billion KWh per year.

 Incidents

 The Dajia experiences frequent earthflows during typhoons and heavy rain, damaging homes and breaking up roads, sometimes permanently.
 In September 2008, rains from Typhoon Sinlaku resulted in storm-swollen waters which washed away supports for a section of Houfeng Bridge (which links Houli Township and Fengyuan City), leaving six people dead.
 In June 2010, the bridge finally reopened to vehicular traffic after over NT$1.4 billion of reconstruction work.